baloise/pitches/PITCHME.md

 * founded in 2013: 5 year Happy Birthday!
 * 47 repos, 4 plugins with total ~47.000 installations on Eclipse and Atlassian marketplace
 * 30+ people from Baloise
+* 10 external committers fom Germany, California, Memphis, Tokyo
 * translated into german, english, french and ...
-* TBD : external committers, committer map?
 * everyone is encouraged to participate

 Note: